Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Protocol Design

 \section{Protocol Design}

-In this section, we design several protocols, \Cb{namely, the stationary, the max weight, and the on-demand protocols,} for entanglement swapping in a quantum switch.
+In this section, we design the stationary and the on-demand protocols for entanglement swapping in a quantum switch.
 More importantly, we show that these protocols stabilize the switch when the rate matrix is within the capacity region.
 For simplicity, we assume that the quantum switch can perform an arbitrary number of entanglement swapping operations (i.e., $W=\infty$), but all of the protocols can be easily modified to satisfy the \Cb{constraint on} the number of entanglement swapping operations \Cb{per time slot}. \Cb{The stationary protocol requires knowing the rate matrix and channel parameters, and it does not depend on the states of the system.
-The max weight protocol needs to solve an optimization problem every $T_0$ time slots, where $T_0$ is sufficiently large.
-The optimization problem depends only on the states of system and does not rely on the rate matrix or channel parameters.
 The on-demand protocols do not require any knowledge of rate matrix or channel parameter.
 Though they need to solve an optimization problem every time slot, the optimization problem can be efficiently solved.}